 The controls are simple for voice calls, too.
 Just tap the right earbud once to activate your phone’s voice assistant or accept incoming calls, twice to jump forward a track or rejects calls, or hold it down to increase volume.

 There's no noise cancellation, and battery life is bested elsewhere.
-But if you're looking for a smart pair of true wireless earbuds that will do you proud on calls, look no further.
+But if you're looking for a smart, true wireless pair that will do you proud on calls, look no further.

 Read the full Sennheiser CX 400BT review